bithium/ansible-role-lighttpd/README.md

 Requirements
 ------------

-No special requirements; note that this role requires root access, so either run it in a playbook with a global `become: yes`, or invoke the role in your playbook like:
+No special requirements;

+Note, however that this role requires root access, so either run it in a playbook with a global `become: yes`, or invoke the role in your playbook like:

-    - hosts: database
+    - hosts: webserver
       roles:
-        - role: bithium.postgresql
+        - role: bithium.lighttpd
           become: yes

 Role Variables